klytje/Speciale/analysis/scripts/special/readme.txt

 sim_compare <output/X.root> <output/Y.root>: X should be a root file with measured events, while Y should be the simulated events.
 It creates a Dalitz plot for both inputs and binwise divides each value.
 Thus the generated figure tells us how the simulation differs from the measurement.

 angular_correlation <j1> <l1>: calculates the angular correlation for 12C --> a + 8Be (ex: 3MeV) --> a + a + a

+calibrate_setup <setup/setup.json> <calibration/setup.json>: duplicates the setup file and removes any mention of "calibration".
+The calibrator tool cannot handle that, while some of the other tools requires it to be present, so this is a hacky solution that keeps everyone happy.